 Train frequency will be every 12 minutes on New Year’s Eve until the last trains depart Five Points around 2 a.m. (view holiday schedules).
 To make your commute experience as easy as possible, see these three tips to reduce stress and avoid hassle so you can spend more time enjoying the festivities.

 1. Purchase fare in advance

 If you want to avoid lines at the MARTA stations, purchase your roundtrip fare before Dec.
 31. If you don’t already have a Breeze card that holds MARTA fare, you can purchase one along with the desired fare at any MARTA station (see station map).
 You can also add fare online if you already have a Breeze card (immediately available for rail use, but allow at least three hours for bus commutes), and best to add fare before New Year’s Eve as the website might be slower due to heavy online traffic.

 Remember that children 46 inches and shorter are free, but there is a limit of two free children per paying adult.
-At minimum you will need two trips and a Breeze card for all qualifying riders or chose the day pass for unlimited rides if you plan to ride multiple trains and buses throughout the night.
+At minimum you will need two trips and a Breeze card or paper ticket for all qualifying riders or chose the day pass for unlimited rides if you plan to ride multiple trains and buses throughout the night.